eps1lon/dom-accessibility-api/tests/README.md

 Tests are extracted from the WPT tests.
 They help debugging the function under test.
 Their failure or passing is not necessarily an indication of the state of the package.
+This uses the source.

 ## wpt + jsdom

 Runs the web-platform-tests of `accname` in `jsdom`.
+Needs built package.

 ## wpt + cypress

 Runs the web-platform-tests of `accname` in `cypress`.
-This is an actual browser test that should be considered first when talking about the state of this package
+This is an actual browser test that should be considered first when talking about the state of this package.
+Needs built package.

 ## wpt + karma